 And I mean that with all simplicity that it says.
 You barely mess with the dough and you will have mouth-watering biscuits that look this delish!
 These go great with my delicious Homemade Gravy and Home Fries.

 Also — when cutting with your biscuit cutter, do not twist.
-Simply press into the dough and raise up.
+Simply press into the dough and raise it up.
 When you twist, you cut off the ability to let your biscuit rise well.
-In fact, this set of biscuit cutters are my favorite.
+In fact, this set of biscuit cutters is my favorite.

 Southern Style Breakfast Biscuits